 - Be flicker-free in a high-temperature environment

-Nemalux's XCANLED Series met these requirements.
-Additionally, our GSLEDs were selected to light confined spaces outside the wind tunnel.
+XCANLED Series met these requirements.
+Additionally, our GSLEDs also lit confined spaces outside the wind tunnel.

 Nemalux Meets NASA

-During their research, NASA team members reached out to Nemalux to discuss our industrial LED lighting products and gain our expertise.
-They invited us to the AMES Research Center, where we met the testing team who operated the wind tunnel.
-Collaboratively, we assessed the needs around lighting for the high-speed cameras that analyze the performance of each scale model, which could be an aircraft or rocket, or another aerodynamic object.
-Following our site visit, the Nemalux team designed a lighting approach and made recommendations for wind tunnel installation.
-The products were then installed by the NASA team.
+NASA contacted Nemalux to discuss our LED lighting products and gain our expertise.
+They invited us to the AMES Research Center, where we met the testing team that operated the wind tunnel.
+Collaboratively, we assessed the needs around lighting for the high-speed cameras.
+These cameras analyze the performance of each scale model.
+The scale model could be an aircraft, rocket, or another aerodynamic object.
+Following our visit, Nemalux designed a lighting recommendation for the wind tunnel project.
+The NASA team then installed the products.

 About the NASA AMES Research Center

-The Unitary Plan Wind Tunnel in Moffett Field, California was built in 1956.
+The Unitary Plan Wind Tunnel in Moffett Field, California, was built in 1956.
 It is an impressive example of engineering and design.
 AMES Research Center is one of ten NASA field centers conducting world-class research.
-This entails development in aeronautics, exploration technology, and science.
+This facility entails development in aeronautics, exploration technology, and science.

-The facility continuously seeks to improves its program.
+The facility continuously seeks to improve its program.
 Their lighting goals are to increase light levels, decrease costs, and improve visibility.
 These goals emphasize the importance of the gathered data by the sensors and cameras.

 NASA evaluated several manufacturers to find a reliable lighting partner.
-After selection, our XCANLED series lights were installed in the ceiling and walls of the wind tunnel, and our GSLEDs were installed outside of it in confined walkways.
+NASA selected our XCANLED lights and installed them in the ceiling and walls of the wind tunnel.
+NASA also selected our GSLEDs for outside the wind tunnel in the confined walkways.